The Languages

 Overview

 Directing is the language of challenge and creation, of “Don’t touch that!” and “Let there be light.”
-It is useful when there is a task to complete, but it’s also necessary every day to communicate your needs and desires.
-When Directing, you may give commands, make requests, or offer suggestions.
+It is what we use when we need to make requests and get our needs across.

 Positive attributes: